Vince Carter: Other pursuits

 Carter signed a sponsorship deal with Puma prior to his first NBA season, and his first signature shoe, the Puma Vinsanity, was released.
 However Carter broke his contract with Puma prematurely, citing the "shoes were hurting his feet" and played out the rest of the 1999–2000 NBA season in various brands.
 Prior to the 2000 Summer Olympics, Carter signed with Nike as a 'signature athlete' and his first signature Nike Shox shoe, a Nike Shox BB4 PE, debuted and released publicly in 2000 to coincide with the Olympic games.
 Nike released five other signature Shox models bearing Carter's initials.
 During his final season, Nike commemorated Carter's 22 year NBA career by publicly re-releasing his first Nike signature shoe, the Shox BB4.

 On September 17, 2020, ESPN announced that Carter had signed a multi-year contract with them, serving as an NBA and college basketball analyst.
 In July 2023, it was reported that ESPN will not renew Carter's contract during a series of big-name layoffs for the network.
 On October 24, 2023, Carter was reported to have joined YES Network as a part-time analyst for Brooklyn Nets games.

 Vince Carter also works as a part-time Hawks tv Analyst.

 Carter was part of a coalition that, along with several private equity executives, his former teammate Tracy McGrady, and Jozy Altidore, purchased a minority stake in the National Football League's Buffalo Bills from the Pegula family in December 2024.
 Carter joined NBA on TNT in 2024, and NBA on NBC in 2025 as a studio analyst.

+In October 2025, Carter joined huupe, the developers of the world's first smart basketball hoop and gaming console, as a strategic advisor.
+Huupe announced Carter's appointment alongside fellow Basketball Hall of Famer Tracy McGrady, who joined the company as Chief Innovation Officer.